AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 Especially when you have enough time to fix your mistakes if you fail.

 Deep down I do not want to take risks.
-I do not believe in the ‘you only live once (YOLO) philosophy.
+I do not believe in the 'you only live once (YOLO)' philosophy.
 Even though I have joked about it several times.

 You can make life changes without reverting to knee-jerk reactions to emotional situations.
 The catch is you need to be in a stable situation first, and that can be insanely hard to do.